jdiienno/JeffsAESSuite/README.txt

 ***********
 NOTE: The mechanics are the same for encryption or decryption, the only difference will be the function used

-Input file Location: exampleImage.png
-Output file location: exampleOutput.png
+Input file Location: exampleImage.png (located in the root) Output file location: exampleOutput.png (located in the root)
 Mode: ECB
 key: exampleKey
 iv: exampleIV

-To encrpyt 'exampleImage.png' and save the encrypted image as 'exampleOutput.png' use:
+To encrpyt 'exampleImage.png' and save the encrypted image as 'exampleOutput.png' use: import jeffsAESSuite jeffsAESSuite.encrypt('exampleImage.png', 'exampleOutput.png', 'ECB', 'exampleKey', 'exampleIV')
-Import jeffsAESSuite
-jeffsAESSuite.encrypt('exampleImage.png', 'exampleOutput.png', 'ECB', 'exampleKey', 'exampleIV')

-To decrypt'exampleImage.png' and save the decrypted image as 'exampleOutput.png' use: jeffsAESSuite.decrypt('exampleImage.png', 'exampleOutput.png', 'ECB', 'exampleKey', 'exampleIV')
+To decrypt'exampleImage.png' and save the decrypted image as 'exampleOutput.png' use: import jeffsAESSuite jeffsAESSuite.decrypt('exampleImage.png', 'exampleOutput.png', 'ECB', 'exampleKey', 'exampleIV')